sevkw/zoomcamp_de_project/week2_workflow_orchestration/README.md

 ```
 `-a` at the end means to apply the cron configuration immediately

+### Scheduling after Deployment Creation
+Scheduling can also be set up after a deployment has been built.
+We use the `set-schedule` command to set the schedule for a given deployment.

 ## Running Prefect Flow in Docker Containers

+Our flow code can be stored in a Docker image and then uploaded to a Docker hub.
+A Docker container could be created based on that image, in which our flow code has been stored.

+### Creating a Dockerfile

+A `Dockerfile` is created in `week2_workflow_orchestration` folder to demonstrate this concept.

+The docker file inherits FROM the [prefect image](https://hub.docker.com/r/prefecthq/prefect).

 # Uploading DataFrame to Redshift
 To be able to do this, the best approach would be using the AWS SDK called [aws-wrangler](https://aws-sdk-pandas.readthedocs.io/en/stable/).
 The `/aws_wrangler_tutorial` contains some simple python notebook exercise I did to test out this method before adding it to the actual code.